iron-io/iron_mq_node/README.md

 If not set, value from POST is used.
 Default is 60 seconds.
 Minimum is 30 seconds.
 Maximum is 86,400 seconds (24 hours).

-In `get` function when `n` parameter is specified and greater than 1 method returns list of messages.
+In `reserve` function when `n` parameter is specified and greater than 1 method returns list of messages.
-Otherwise, message's object will be returned. `get_n` function returns `Array` of messages even if `n` option is set to 1 or omitted.
+Otherwise, message's object will be returned.

-When you pop/get a message from the queue, it is no longer on the queue but it still exists within the system.
+When you pop/reserve a message from the queue, it is no longer on the queue but it still exists within the system.
 You have to explicitly delete the message or else it will go back onto the queue after the `timeout`.

 --